Jump to the content of the page

 • The kinetic coefficient of friction (sliding friction) is calculated from the average value of the tensile force on the sled over a specified sliding distance.

-Specimens & dimensions to ASTM D1894 and ISO 8295
+Specimens and dimensions according to ISO 8295

 • For every test of film against film according to ISO 8295, you need two specimens with dimensions of approximately 80 mm x 200 mm.
 At least three pairs of these specimens should be tested.

-Running a test & test equipment
+ISO 8295 test performance & test equipment

 COF tester and test fixture: